lcl-hse/LangExBank/README.md

 docker-compose up -d
 ```

+## Admin panel

+Navigate to &lt;URL-you-re-running-LangExBank-on&gt;/admin/ to access the admin panel.
+Here you can create, edit and delete database objects as in a standard Django application admin site.
+Also you can execute some management commands if you go to &lt;URL-you-re-running-LangExBank-on&gt;/admin/management/

+### Management: Load data to DB

+...

+### ManagementL Dump data from DB

+...

+### Management: Load mediafiles to site

+...

+### Management: Download mediafiles from site

+...

+### Management: Generate K random users for the platform

+...

+### Management: Download right answers for selected Quiz

+...

+### Management: Download User info data

+...

 ## Creating users

 LangExBank support three type of users: Admin, Teacher and Student.
 To start using LangExBank after deploy you will need to create at least 1 admin user.